 - The new tooling called “@c8y/cli” can be used to build AngularJS applications until 9.25.x

-- Angular-only applications (= applications that are not extending our default applications: Cockpit, Device Management and Administration) can be build since 9.16.x as beta (yellow).
-The beta ended in 9.25.x.
+- Angular-only applications (= applications that are not extending our default applications: Cockpit, Device Management and Administration) can be built since 9.16.x as beta (yellow).
+The beta ended at 9.25.x.

 - Hybrid applications are applications that run with Angular and AngularJS at the same time and enable the use of existing AngularJS plugins in a modern Angular application.

-Info: The Cumulocity platform itself is running as a hybrid application in production since version 9.25.x.
+Info: The Cumulocity IoT platform itself is running as a hybrid application in production since version 9.25.x.

 Deprecating custom manifests

 Now developers have at their disposal all modern JS, so they just need to use normal ESM to import and export dependencies.
 Although the manifest files will still work, they are no longer required.
 We still support manifest files as entry points, so it is possible to use these as well as normal package.json files.